mongodb/docs/source/administration/import-export.rst

 tools and operations discussed provide functionality that's useful in the context of providing some kinds of backups.

-For instance Use import and export tools to backup a small subset of your data.
+By contrast, use import and export tools to backup a small subset of your data.
 These backups may capture a small crucial set of data or a frequently modified section of data, for extra insurance, or for ease of access.
-No matter how you decide to back up your data make sure that your backups and exports:
+No matter how you decide to import or export your data, consider the following guidelines:

+- Label files so that you can identify what point in time the export or backup reflects.

-- are labeled such that you can identify when the backup was created and what subset of the data corpus is included in the capture, if applicable.
+- Labeling should describe the contents of the backup, and reflect the subset of the data corpus, captured in the backup or export.

-- are captured when any performance impact from the backup operation will not adversely effect a production deployment.
+- Do not create or apply exports if the backup process itself will have an adverse effect on a production system.

-- reflect a consistent data state.
+- Make sure that the reflect a consistent data state.
+Export or backup processes can impact data integrity (i.e. type fidelity) and consistency if updates continue during the backup process.

-- capture data that can be quickly restored, or referenced when needed.
+- Test backups and exports by restoring and importing to ensure that the backups are useful.

 Human Intelligible Import/Export Formats
 ----------------------------------------

-This section describes the process for exporting portions of the contents of your MongoDB instance, or a portion thereof, to a file in a JSON or CSV format.
+This section describes a process for your database, or a portion thereof, to a file in a JSON or CSV format.

-.. seealso:: The :doc:`/reference/mongoimport` and :doc:`/reference/mongoexport`
+.. seealso:: The :doc:`/reference/mongoimport` and
-   documents contain complete documentation of these tools.
+   :doc:`/reference/mongoexport` documents contain complete documentation of these tools.
 If you have questions about the function and parameters of these tools not covered here, please refer to these documents.

    If you want to simply copy a database or collection from one instance to another, consider using the :dbcommand:`copydb`, :dbcommand:`clone`, or :dbcommand:`cloneCollection` commands, which may be more suited to this task.
-The :program:`mongo` shell provides the :js:func`db.copyDatabase()` method.
+The :program:`mongo` shell provides the :js:func:`db.copyDatabase()` method.

 These tools may also be useful for importing data into a MongoDB data from third party applications.